FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/regionname.md

 The RegionName column adheres to the following requirements:

 * RegionName MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports deploying resources or services within a region.
-* If present, the column adheres to the following additional requirements:
+* If present, RegionName adheres to the following additional requirements:
   * RegionName MUST be of type String.
   * RegionName MUST conform to [String Handling](#stringhandling) requirements.
   * RegionName MUST be null if [RegionId](#regionid) is null.